 Applying for funding?

 If you intend to apply for funding, the HRC Rules set out the permissible use of research funding as well as the contractual requirements and processes.
-You may also find it useful to look over the HRC's roadshow presentation on funding opportunities for 2015.
-Detailed information about each fund and how to apply can be found by following the links on this page for application forms and guidelines.
-Please note that all applicants must use the HRC Gateway to submit applications online.
+You may also find it useful to check out the HRC Research Contract and the latest Peer Review Manual, which sets out the overall assessment process and scoring system for each funding application type.
+You can find detailed information about each fund and how to apply (including application forms and guidelines) by following the links on this page.
+Please note that all applicants must use HRC Gateway to submit applications online.

 The majority of HRC funding is awarded through the annual contestable funding round to research ideas that are researcher initiated.
 A competitive process ensures that high quality and relevant research is supported across four Research Investment Streams.View More